Visit the EMCC/Atlantic Partners EMS website www.apems.org (Phone 207-974-4880)

 Selection Timeline and Process

-The selection process used for the EMS program involves an objective assessment of each applicant’s documentation including prerequisite coursework, pre-admission test results, essay and references.
+The selection process used for the Emergency Medical Services pathways involves an objective assessment of each applicant’s documentation including prerequisite coursework, pre-admission test results and references.

-The Intermediate courses are scheduled to begin in October; selection of candidates will be made in as soon as practical.
+The Advanced EMT and Advanced Life Skills courses are scheduled to begin in September; selection of candidates will be made in as soon as practical.